SamCH93/twotrials/paper/README.md

 remotes::install_github("felix-hof/confMeta")
 ```

 and then rerunning the code in `paper/est2TR.R`.
-To recompile the manuscript make
+To recompile the manuscript
-sure to have LaTeX installed (tested only with TeX Live 2023/Debian) and
+make sure to have LaTeX installed (tested only with TeX Live 2023/Debian) and
-then run
+the Wiley NJD LaTeX template files in the `paper/` directory.
+Then run

 ``` sh
 make